jamiewilbraham/azure-docs/articles/cognitive-services/Content-Moderator/ecommerce-retail-catalog-moderation.md

 ## Define API keys and endpoints

-This tutorial uses three cognitive services; therefore, it requires three corresponding keys and API endpoints.
+This tutorial uses three Cognitive Research Technologies; therefore, it requires three corresponding keys and API endpoints.
 See the following fields in the **Program** class:

 [!code-csharp[define API keys and endpoint URIs](~/samples-eCommerceCatalogModeration/Fusion/Program.cs?range=21-29)]